Tandu2003/twilsta-server/AUTH_SETUP.md

 ## Overview

-This authentication system provides a complete user management solution with JWT-based authentication, email verification, password reset, and rate limiting.
+This authentication system provides a complete user management solution with JWT-based authentication, **fully implemented email verification and password reset using NodeMailer**, and rate limiting.

 ## Features Implemented